C171017/Social-Network-Columbia-Barnard/README.md

 [Click here to see the Visualization](https://c171017.github.io/Social-Network-Columbia-Barnard/)

-New Challenge: start to receive data that have the same 4 digits identifiers.
-Need to update processData.js

 Things need to be fixed

+Encontering people with the same 4 digits identifers. need to update processData.js

+Conversion rate remain low-considering a change in forwarding mechanism or shifting the focus of the study to the network structure solely.

 1. Label display logic
 2. Auto resize the container